Monarch2018/ev_prediction/data.md

 ### Dataport link

-Dataport hosts all the data collected via Pecan Street’s water and electricity research. [a link to https://datasci.columbian.gwu.edu/](https://dataport.cloud/)
+Dataport hosts all the data collected via Pecan Street’s water and electricity research.
+[Dataport](https://dataport.cloud/)

 ### Or some code?